/images/resources/tutorials/writing-clients/website/saml-website.png

 Many existing websites use the Web Browser SSO Profile from the Security Assertion Markup Language (SAML) 2.0 security standard, to manage user authentication and the initiation of a secured web session.
 Each website then acts as a SAML Service Provider and runs a flow to authenticate users at a SAML Identity Provider (IDP).

-Starting with the 10.4 release of the Curity Identity Server, you can use the Curity Identity Server as a SAML Identity Provider.
-The 10.4 release is a preview version that does not yet support the full feature set from the SAML 2.0 Web Browser SSO Profile.
+You can use the Curity Identity Server as a SAML Identity Provider, though it does not yet support all features from the SAML 2.0 Web Browser SSO Profile.
 Read more about supported features in the SAML IDP Service Admin Guide.
 This tutorial explains how to integrate a SAML-secured website with the Curity Identity Server.

 Typically, you will integrate SAML websites with the Curity Identity Server as part of a phased security modernization.
 To learn more about ways to safely modernize, see the Migrating from ADFS tutorial.